The Rise of the Content Mesh

 - If one service fails, the rest can still function – this allows fault isolation

 - Stronger security – each service has its own credentials

 - Easy integration and deployment – NPM, Netlify, etc

 - Not locked-in to a specific stack – can try other services

 - The website can easily be scaled – if a service isn’t working to its fullest, remove and replace

 - Easier understanding – each tool explains what it does, and only what it does

 An evolution of workflow and techniques

 This has been addressed by more modern technologies, take React and Vue for example.
-These JS frameworks enable fast spin up times, super easy to start a new project (think create-react-app), and an incredibly large community pushing improvements all the time.
+These JS frameworks enable fast spin up times, super easy to start a new project (create-react-app for example), and an incredibly large community pushing improvements all the time.
 The open-source aspect of JS is great, with problems being solved, packaged, and stored on NPM.

-These technologies partnered with the agile methodology (or similar, touchy subject) means that ideas can be brought to life in the blink of an eye (internet speed dependant).
-The web development community has got on board with this “packaged” concept and are really running with it.
-More and more businesses are understanding the idea of rolling out an MVP and building on it.
-Introducing Sprints and weekly roll outs to the workflow.
+These technologies mean that ideas can be brought to life in the blink of an eye (internet speed dependant).
+The web development community has got on board with this “packaged” concept and more businesses are rolling out MVPs quickly and then building on then.
 This type of mindset requires a more flexible, more scaleable set of tools.
 The speed of production depends on it.